khadas/khadas_docs/source/tone1/HowtoUpgradeFirmware.md

 6 warnings generated.
 ```
 * Finally, type `source setup.sh` into Terminal, original instructions are [here](https://www.xmos.com/developer/published/dfu-user-guide?version=&page=3).
-     * If successful, `Terminal` will be silent.
+     * If successful, Terminal will be silent.

 **Upgrading:**
-* Download a firmware image file from [https://dl.khadas.com/Firmware/ToneBoard/](https://dl.khadas.com/Firmware/ToneBoard/), then extract the `.zip` file.
+* Download a firmware file from [https://dl.khadas.com/Firmware/ToneBoard/](https://dl.khadas.com/Firmware/ToneBoard/), then extract the `.zip` file.
-* Next connect your Tone Board to your Macbook / iMac via a USB-C data cable.
+* Connect your TONE1 to your Macbook / iMac via a USB-C data cable.
-* Then return to `Terminal` and type `./xmosdfu --download`, followed by space, and drag the `firmware.bin` you just downloaded, from the `Finder` into `Terminal`.
+* Return to Terminal and type `./xmosdfu --download`, followed by `space`, and drag the `firmware.bin` you just downloaded, from the Finder into Terminal.
 Then hit `Enter`.
-* If successful, you should see the following `Terminal` output:
+* If successful, you should see the following Terminal output:
 ```
 ./xmosdfu --download /Users/ossyx/Documents/Wesion/TONEBOARD\ FIRMWARE\ UPGRADE\ TOOL/Khadas_Tone_Board_dfu-2018-1226-Upgrade-Firmware/Khadas_Tone_Board_dfu_1226.bin
 VID = 0x20b1, PID = 0x8